Slot machine

-A slot machine (American English), fruit machine (British English), poker machine or pokies (Australian English and New Zealand English) is a gambling machine that creates a game of chance for its customers.
-Slot machines are also known pejoratively as one-armed bandits because of the large mechanical levers affixed to the sides of early mechanical machines and the games' ability to empty players' pockets and wallets as thieves would.
+A slot machine, fruit machine (British English), puggie (Scots), poker machine or pokie (Australian English and New Zealand English) is a gambling machine that creates a game of chance for its customers.

 A slot machine's standard layout features a screen displaying three or more reels that "spin" when the game is activated.
 Some modern slot machines still include a lever as a skeuomorphic design trait to trigger play.
-However, the mechanics of early machines have been superseded by random number generators, and most are now operated using buttons and touchscreens.
+However, the mechanical operations of early machines have been superseded by random number generators, and most are now operated using buttons and touchscreens.

-Slot machines include one or more currency detectors that validate the form of payment, whether coin, cash, voucher, or token.
+Slot machines include one or more currency detectors that validate the form of payment, whether coin, banknote, voucher, or token.
 The machine pays out according to the pattern of symbols displayed when the reels stop "spinning".
-Slot machines are the most popular gambling method in casinos and constitute about 70% of the average U.S. casino's income.
+Slot machines are the most popular gambling method in casinos and contribute about 70% of the average U.S. casino's income.

 Digital technology has resulted in variations in the original slot machine concept.
 As the player is essentially playing a video game, manufacturers can offer more interactive elements, such as advanced bonus rounds and more varied video graphics.
+Slot machines’ terminology, characteristics, and regulation vary by country of manufacture and use.

-Etymology
+Terms and their sources

 The "slot machine" term derives from the slots on the machine for inserting and retrieving coins.
 "Fruit machine" comes from the traditional fruit images on the spinning reels such as lemons and cherries.
+Slot machines are also known pejoratively as "one-armed bandits", alluding to the large mechanical levers affixed to the sides of early mechanical machines, and to the games' ability to empty players' pockets and wallets as thieves would.